netsec-ethz/scion-tutorials/content/faq/join_infrastructure.md

 - Infrastructure ASes and nodes are required to be active 24 hours a day, 7 days a week.
 The SCIONLab administrators can typically handle all SCION related problems, but sometimes they will contact you if they cannot perform certain tasks.
 An example would be to change a drive if it failed, etc.
 - The machine should have a minimum of 4 CPUs, 8 GB of RAM and 40 GB of disk space.
 In most of the cases a VM can suffice.
-- OS for the SCION infrastructure node must be Ubuntu 18.04.
+- The OS for the SCION infrastructure node must be Ubuntu 18.04.
-- The border router node(s) must have a public static IP.
-Any other SCION services can run with private static IP.
+- The border router node(s) must have a public static IP address.
+Any other SCION services can run with a private static IP address.
-- Firewall has to be configured according to the connectivity matrix below.
+- The firewall has to be configured according to the connectivity matrix below.

 ### Incoming connectivity requirements